-32. The credit policy (hereinafter called the policy) of a bank, as required in terms of paragraph 5 of these Directions, shall include, inter alia, appropriate single borrower limits and aggregate limits for the portfolio of loans against collateral of jewellery, ornaments or coins made of gold or silver ("eligible collateral" for this Chapter); maximum LTV ratio permissible for such loans; action to be taken in cases of breach of LTV ratio; valuation standards and norms; and standards of gold and silver purity.
+32. The credit policy (hereinafter called the policy) of a bank, as required in terms of the Chapter II on 'Board Approved Policies', shall include, inter alia, appropriate single borrower limits and aggregate limits for the portfolio of loans against collateral of jewellery, ornaments or coins made of gold or silver ("eligible collateral" for this Chapter); maximum LTV ratio permissible for such loans; action to be taken in cases of breach of LTV ratio; valuation standards and norms; and standards of gold and silver purity.
 The policy shall also include appropriate documentation to be obtained and maintained for loans proposed to be categorised under priority sector lending.